 Un abzyme DNase polyclonal produit par la méthode de l'image interne anti-idiotypique

-Translated title of the contribution: Polyclonal DNase abzyme produced by anti-idiotypic internal image method
+Translated title of the contribution: Polyclonal DNase abzyme formed by the anti-idiotypic internal image method

 Research output: Contribution to journalArticlepeer-review